D. Intellectual Property Policy

 Mask Work *M* [year] University of New Hampshire

 10.2.2 Registration.
-Additional rights and protection for Copyrightable Material and Mask Works require registration with the U.S. Copyright Office, which will be coordinated through the ORPC after Disclosure.
+Additional rights and protection for Copyrightable Works and Mask Works require registration with the U.S. Copyright Office, which will be coordinated through UNHI after Disclosure.

 11. Commercialization of University-Owned Intellectual Property

-The commercialization of the University’s Intellectual Property can be a lengthy process and requires the partnership of a business that has the ability and desire to utilize the Intellectual Property.
-The benefits of transferring the Intellectual Property are increased recognition of the University’s quality of research and scholarship as well as the potential for financial rewards.
+The commercialization of the University’s Intellectual Property can be a lengthy process and requires relationships with businesses that have the ability and desire to utilize the Intellectual Property.
+The benefits of transferring the Intellectual Property include increased recognition of the University’s quality of research and scholarship as well as the potential for financial rewards.
 The University will seek to license all Intellectual Property assigned to the University.
 The typical means to transfer the Intellectual Property to a commercial partner is through legal agreements.
 These agreements can take a variety of forms: Cooperative Research Agreements, License Agreements, Option Agreements, and/or Contract Research Agreements.
-Successful commercialization also requires that the Inventor(s) recognize that their participation and cooperation are required.
+Successful commercialization also requires the Innovator(s)' participation and cooperation.

 12. Income Received from Intellectual Property

-12.1 The University will distribute License fees, royalties, and other income received from the licensing of Intellectual Property according to the following schedule:
+12.1 The University will distribute Royalties and other Net Income received from the licensing of Intellectual Property according to the following schedule:

-30% of Net Income to the Inventor(s)/author(s)/developer(s); hereinafter called Inventor;
+30% of Net Income to the Innovator(s)/author(s)/developer(s), hereinafter called Innovator;

-30% of Net Income to the Inventor's college or school (or program, if the Inventor is not associated with a college or school);
+30% of Net Income to the Innovator's college or school (or program, if the Innovator is not associated with a college or school);

-30% of Net Income to a University-wide Research and Development Fund administered by the VPR; and
+30% of Net Income to a University-wide Research and Development Fund administered by the SVPR; and

-The University strives to achieve a creative and entrepreneurial environment for commercializing its technology.
-As such, the University recognizes that "Spin-outs" of its technology may result in a new company, called a "start-up".
-The University in these instances may accept equity in the start-up company as a substitute for royalty in the License Agreement in accordance with the UNH Policy on Management of Equity Interests in Start-up Companies.
+The University strives to achieve a creative and entrepreneurial environment for commercializing its Innovations.
+As such, the University recognizes that the Innovations may result in a new company, as earlier defined as a Start-Up.
+See Section 5.20 of this policy.
+The University in these instances may accept equity in the Start-Up company as a portion of its consideration for the License.

 14. Participation Agreement

-All University faculty (including but not limited to tenured, tenure-track, research, clinical, adjunct, and emeriti faculty); visiting faculty or other visitors using research facilities; postdoctoral employees or fellows; graduate students and undergraduate students participating in sponsored research as employees or otherwise; and all salaried employees shall execute an Intellectual Property Participation Agreement (Form B) as a condition of employment, participation in sponsored research, or Use of University Resources.
-Notwithstanding the above, an individual acknowledges that he or she is bound by the University Intellectual Property Policy by accepting or continuing University employment or by using University resources or facilities.
-All students shall be advised of the University Intellectual Property Policy and procedures through publication and dissemination in the UNH Student Rights, Rules and Responsibilities.
+All University faculty (including but not limited to tenured, tenure-track, research, clinical, adjunct, and emeriti faculty); visiting faculty or other visitors using research facilities; postdoctoral employees or fellows; graduate students and undergraduate students participating in sponsored research as employees or otherwise; and all salaried employees shall execute an Acknowledgement of Intellectual Property Policy and Assignment as a condition of employment, participation in sponsored research, or Use of University Resources.
+Notwithstanding the above, an individual acknowledges that he or she is bound by the University Intellectual Property policy by accepting or continuing University employment or by using University resources or facilities.
+All students shall be advised of the University Intellectual Property policy and procedures through its publication and dissemination in the UNH Student Rights, Rules and Responsibilities.

-In cases where rights and/or equities are in dispute, the ORPC shall report in writing such dispute to the VPR.
-Within 30 days of receipt of the notice, the VPR shall appoint an ad hoc review committee consisting of four persons: One person selected by the Inventor(s), the Director of the ORPC, one person selected by the VPR, and one by the Vice President for Academic Affairs.
-This committee shall recommend an agreement which shall take effect unless a further appeal is made by the individual or individuals involved, or by the VPR.
-In this event the review committee will present the case to the University President, whose decision shall be final and binding upon all parties, except for faculty who are members of the UNH American Association of University Professors collective bargaining unit, who retain the right to grieve the decision via the grievance procedure outlined in Article 9 of the AAUP-UNH/ University System of New Hampshire Collective Bargaining Agreement.
+In cases where rights and/or equities are in dispute, UNHI shall report in writing such dispute to the SVPR.
+Within 30 days of receipt of the notice, the SVPR shall appoint an ad hoc review committee consisting of four persons: one person selected by the Innovator(s), the Executive Director of UNHI, one person selected by the SVPR, and one by the Provost.
+This committee shall recommend an agreement which shall take effect unless a further appeal is made by the individual or individuals involved, or by the SVPR.
+In this event, the review committee will present the case to the University President, whose decision shall be final and binding upon all parties, except for faculty who are members of the UNH American Association of University Professors collective bargaining unit, who retain the right to grieve the decision via the grievance procedure outlined in Article 9 of the AAUP-UNH/ University System of New Hampshire Collective Bargaining Agreement.